How Do I Apply to the Public Health Sciences MS (Clincial Research MS) Program?

 - Official TOEFL or IELTS scores - International applicants only; see details below

-Formal applications to the MS PHS program for domestic or international students must be completed by Jan.
+Formal applications to the program by domestic or international students must be completed by Jan.
 15 for consideration for matriculation in August.

 Admission to this program is for fall semester only.